 Like YOKOGAWA’s DCS is mostly used in chemical plants so the DCS has come with its tools and libraries for seamless integration to the customer’s site.

-How to choose between PLC or SCADA or DCS
+How to choose between PLC SCADA or DCS

-For choosing between PLC or SCADA or DCS.
-We have to learn about the scale of automation, also we have to consider the complexity and criticality of the process.
+For choosing between PLC SCADA or DCS.
+We have to learn about the scale of automation and also have to consider the complexity and criticality of the process.

 Scales of industrial automation: –

 - Large-scale automation.

 In small-scale automation, a smaller number of Input and Output signals are needed.
 In small-scale automation, all the companies follow a centralized approach and are selected to use PLC for the application.

 Because of the less complexity of small-scale automation, there is no need to implement these listed functions.

 - Plant historian

 - Plant report generation